She Crazy: Plot

 Manny has a new crush on a girl named Chelsea and he wants to ask her out; meanwhile Gloria attempts to meet her favorite actor by stalking her to a hotel.
-However, when she sees her, she loses her confidence and acts uncannily.
+However, when she sees her, she loses her confidence and becomes incoherent.
 Manny sees Gloria's actions and loses confidence, but later considers it as a learning experience and calls Chelsea to ask her out on a coffee date on Gloria's advice, to which she says yes.

 Claire pitches new closet ideas to her dad and his creative team for the first time, only to be rejected since those ideas have been pitched already in the past.
 Discouraged, she goes to a lunch meeting with Jay and a client when Jay apologizes for being too harsh on her in the meeting as he is tired of having to hear mediocre business ideas, and encourages her to keep trying.
 Later, she shares her ideas with the aforementioned client, only to grab the blueprint for Phil's duck village filled with birdseeds; this makes a swarm of birds fly to her table to eat them, ruining the meeting.
 As she arrives home, Phil asks her to tend to the eggs; just then the eggs starts to hatch, prompting Phil to head home.
 When he does, all the eggs have already hatched; worse, the ducklings imprint on Claire and follow her around the house.